 To manage their environment, TP Inc also uses an Istio service mesh, which gives them control over traffic within their environment, and how they keep it secure.

-For a deeper overview of what a service mesh can do, download our free PDF copy of Istio: Up and Running (O’Reilly) by Zack Butcher and Lee Calcote.
+For a deeper overview of what a service mesh can do, download a copy of Istio: Up and Running (O’Reilly) by Zack Butcher and Lee Calcote.

 TP Inc is a fast-growing, modernizing company.
 They want to make sure that they can continue to look after their infrastructure and keep their services regularly updated, without the risk of the updates breaking their services and becoming inaccessible to users.
 This is why traffic shifting is a great safety mechanism for making sure that new deployments are working as expected.